 - Cover chicken with foil and leave it to rest for 10 minutes before serving.

 Not sure how to carve your chicken?
-Our simple guide will you show you exactly how easy it really is to carve a roast chicken at home.
+We've got a whole guide for that too.
+Our simple step-by-step will you show you exactly how easy it really is to carve a roast chicken at home.

-Plus the tin foil helps the skin of the chicken from not burning or cooking too quickly.
+The tin foil also helps the skin of the chicken from not burning or cooking too quickly.
 Take the tin foil off nearer the end of cooking so the chicken can get a nice crispy, golden skin on top.

 -